peterkhe1999/CheatSheet/OSEP/README.md

 ### SSH Keys

-Typically, a user's SSH key will have permissions set to **600**.
+Typically, a user's SSH key will have permissions set to `600`.

 In Linux, private keys are named `id_rsa` by default.

-Finding private keys on the system
+Finding private keys

 ```bash
 find /home/ -name "id_rsa"